brawer/geosmell/README.md

 Experimental code for computing signals about geographic areas.

-To identify geographic areas, we uwe [S2 cells](http://s2geometry.io/).
+To identify geographic areas, we use [S2 cells](http://s2geometry.io/).
 You can choose the desired
 [aggregation level](https://s2geometry.io/resources/s2cell_statistics);
 `--level=17` aggregates to cells of about 70×70 meters in size.